musica Dei donum

 The two discs reviewed here shed light on two very different aspects of Caldara's compositional activities.
 The first includes the twelve motets which he published as his op.
 4 in 1715.
 The second is a sequence of arias from some of Caldara's vocal works, written for the court in Vienna.

 Caldara composed his motets when he worked in Rome.
 He was in the service of Marquis Ruspoli, but dedicated the collection to Cardinal Ottoboni.
-They are scored for three to four voices, as the title indicates, but - as one can see in the header - none of the motets requires more than three singers.
-This can be explained by the fact that one of the voices refers to the basso continuo.
-None of the motets includes a part for a treble instrument.
+They are scored for two or three voices and bc; none of the motets includes a part for a treble instrument.
 The texts are either biblical or liturgical.
 The disc opens with Caro mea vere est cibus, a setting of verses from the 6th chapter of the gospel of John.
 The second, Laboravi in gemitu meo, is based on the 7th verse from Psalm 6.
 Transeunte Domino is an antiphon for Sunday Quinquagesima, and the closing motet, O sacrum convivium, is a Magnificat-antiphon of the second Vespers of Corpus Christi.

 Stylistically these motets are rather old-fashioned.
 Gerhard Poppe, in his liner-notes, states that "[the] motets could well have been composed at least 50 years previously, but this at least prevented them from falling quickly out of fashion."
 They are examples of Caldara's mastery of text expression.
 Respice in me, Domine, a setting of verses from Psalm 24 which is the introit for the third Sunday after Pentecost, opens with a descending chromatic line.
 More chromaticism comes later: first an ascending, later a descending figure, on the words "lacrimis meis".
 In Benedictus Deus chromaticism is used for the word "tribulatione".
 Miserere mei Domine on a verse from Psalm 6 includes some poignant dissonants, and the same is the case with Peccavi super numerum (I have sinned beyond the number of the sands of the sea).
 The closing line is an eloquent example of text illustration: "I have provoked your wrath, and done evil in your sight."
 It is quite theatrical and reminds us of Caldara's skills as an opera composer.
 Another example is the coloratura on the word "clamavi" (I have cried).
 Transfige, dulcissime Jesu, a setting of lines from the Oratio Sancti Bonaventurae, has an intimate character which fits the text very well.